katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_ActorCommand.md

 #### clearCommandList ()

-Clears the list of commands from the window; this is useful for refreshing changing commands.
+Clears the l[Number](Number.md)the window; this is useful for refreshing changing commands.
 <dl>
                 <dt>Inherited From:</dt>
                 <dd>